Patrick Chung: Philadelphia Eagles

 On March 12, 2013, the Philadelphia Eagles signed Chung to a three-year, $10 million contract with $4 million guaranteed.
 He was reunited with Eagles' head coach Chip Kelly, who served as Oregon's offensive coordinator during Chung's last two years.

 Defensive coordinator Billy Davis held an open competition to name two new starting safeties.
 The competition included Chung, Kenny Phillips, Colt Anderson, Nate Allen, Kurt Coleman, and David Sims.
 Head coach Chip Kelly named him the starting free safety to begin the season, along with strong safety Nate Allen.

-Chung started in the Eagles' season-opener at the Washington Redskins and recorded seven combined tackles in a 33–27 victory.
+Chung started in the Eagles' season-opener against the Washington Redskins and recorded seven combined tackles during the 33–27 road victory.
 He was sidelined for two games (Weeks 4–5) due to a shoulder injury.
-In Week 6, Chung made two combined tackles before exiting the Eagles' 31–20 win at the Tampa Bay Buccaneers in the third quarter after aggravating his shoulder injury.
-He missed another two games due to the injury (Weeks 7–8) and lost his starting role to rookie Earl Wolff.
+During Week 6 against the Tampa Bay Buccaneers, Chung made two combined tackles before leaving the eventual 31–20 road victory in the third quarter after aggravating his shoulder injury.
+Chung missed another two games due to the injury (Weeks 7–8) and lost his starting role to rookie Earl Wolff.
 Chung regained his starting role in Week 11 and started the last six games of the regular season after Wolff sustained a knee injury.
-On December 29, 2013, Chung collected a season-high ten combined tackles (five solo) during a 24–22 win at the Dallas Cowboys in Week 17.
-He finished his only season with the Eagles with 59 combined tackles (39 solo) and three pass deflections in 12 games and ten starts.
+During the regular-season finale, Chung collected a season-high 10 combined tackles (five solo) in the narrow 24–22 road victory over the Dallas Cowboys.

+Chung finished his only season with the Eagles with 59 combined tackles (39 solo) and three pass deflections in 12 games and 10 starts.
 The Eagles finished atop the NFC East with a 10–6 record.
-On January 4, 2014, Chung made four solo tackles in the Eagles' 26–24 loss to the New Orleans Saints in the NFC Wildcard Game.
+On January 4, 2014, Chung made four solo tackles in the narrow 26–24 loss to the New Orleans Saints during the Wild Card Round.

-On March 11, 2014, the Philadelphia Eagles released Chung after only one season, saving $2.25 million in cap space.
+On March 11, 2014, the Eagles released Chung after only one season, saving $2.25 million in cap space.
 His release was widely attributed to his injuries and issues in pass coverage.
 Problems with tackling and multiple incidents of accidentally delivering hits to teammates were also cited as possible reasons for his release.